fastify/fastify-cookie/README.md

 <a id="rotating-secret"></a>
 ### Rotating signing secret

-Key rotation is when an encryption key is retired and replaced by a generating a new cryptographic key.
+Key rotation is when an encryption key is retired and replaced by generating a new cryptographic key.
 To implement rotation, supply an `Array` of keys to `secret` option.

 **Example:**
 ```js